-Section 1453(b) through (i) of Article 32 of the Tax Law and sections 18-2.3, 18-2.4 and 18-2.5 of the Franchise Tax on Banking Corporations Regulations, promulgated thereunder on December 2, 1985, provide for the modifications required by section 1453(a).
-However, there is no modification for a transaction treated as a reorganization pursuant to section 368(a)(1)(F) of the Internal Revenue Code.
+Section 1453(b) through (i) of the Tax Law and sections 18-2.3, 18-2.4 and 18.2.5 of the Franchise Tax on Banking Corporations Regulations, promulgated thereunder on December 2, 1985, provide for the modifications required by section 1453(a).
+However, there is no modification for a transaction treated as a reorganization pursuant to section 368(a)(1)(F) of the Internal Revenue Code of 1954, as amended.
+Therefore, for New York State franchise tax purposes, such reorganization would be treated the same as it is treated for Federal income tax purposes.